weniv/En_pythonbest20/src/pages/question8.md

 ## Constraints

-- The budget for buying weapons is always a positive integer and given in multiples of 100.
+- The budget is always a positive integer and multiples of 100.
 - 100 ≤ Budget ≤ 1000000

 ---